treehouses/luftballon/README.md

 ### Prerequisite

 1. Have an AWS account
 2. Luftballon must be on Treehouses image

    Download the image from [here](https://github.com/treehouses/cli/releases)
+   We recommend use [Balena Etcher](https://etcher.balena.io/) to burn image to your SD Card
 3. Have a pair of ssh key (public key's name must be id_rsa.pub)

 ### How to run